 The Length of Your Session

-Your training sessions should be short and fun.
+The length of your session depends on your puppy.
+Some puppies love training and can train for 15 to 30 minutes without an issue.
+I would say the majority of young puppies (8-12 weeks of age) can only work for approximately 5-15 minutes.
+However, others might find training to be a little stressful, maybe even boring.
+For these types of puppies your sessions should be short and fun.
 Many puppies have very short attention spans.
 Keeping a session short and fun will leave a better impression on your puppy.
-A short session might be 1 to 3 minutes!
-That’s right!
-I said 1 to 3 minutes.
-You can train your puppy for 1 to 3 minutes, take a break by playing or allowing your puppy to chew on something and then repeat the process one or two more times.
-OR you can literally have a 1 to 3 minute training session and then end it on a good note and move onto something else.
+A short session can be anywhere from 30 seconds to 10 minutes long.
+This is truly based on the puppy.
+You can train your puppy for 30 seconds to 10 minutes, take a break by playing or allowing your puppy to chew on something and then repeat the process one or two more times.
+OR you can literally have a 30 second to 10 minute training session and then end it on a good note and move onto something else.
+This is SO SO important!
+You want to leave your puppy wanting more!

 Make it Fun!

 Most owners (including myself sometimes) make training sessions this repetitive boring activity.
 This may cause the puppy to become disinterested or even a little stressed.
 Make your sessions enjoyable by using food, toys and verbal praise.
 Get your puppy excited and interested in working with you as a team.
 Doing so early on will benefit you down the road.
-Making sessions fun also helps a puppy build a relationship with you, which is very important when teaching the 5 Foundation Skills I have listed out below.
+Making sessions enjoyable also helps a puppy build a relationship with you, which is very important when teaching the 6 Foundation Skills I have listed out below.
+To learn more about how to make your training sessions fun and engaging, check out my blog on Creating Reward Events with Food & Toys.
+You will find helpful information and video’s so that you can see what this looks like.
+I find this to be an important skills and topic as it helps build a relationship with puppies.
+You really want to find that joy with your puppy and loose yourself in play!

 Step 1: Hire A Professional

 Many puppy owners decide they do not need a dog trainer, until they decide they need a dog trainer.
 It is important that you consider hiring a professional as soon as you get your puppy (or before your puppy arrives home) so that you have someone coaching and guiding you to help lay the foundation for success.
-You can check out our website to learn more about how we can help you and your puppy.
-Click HERE to learn more!
+If you are looking for a dog trainer and live near me on Long Island, you can check out our website to learn more about how we can help you and your puppy.

 - Name Game- Your puppy knowing his name is extremely important.
-A dog’s name should mean when it is said, your puppy turns and looks at you and/or comes to you when his name is said.
+A dog’s name should mean that when it is said, your puppy turns and looks at you and/or comes to you.
 Many dog owners think a puppy knows his name, but this is a skill that must be taught to a puppy.
 It is also important to keep in mind that you do not use the puppy’s name as a negative thing.
 You do not want your puppy learning that the name means he is in trouble, because the chances are is that he will learn to avoid you over time.
+In this video, I call the puppy’s name, “Penny” and reward her with a toy.
+You will notice that I make the reward a 30 second play session with her.

 - Coming When Called (aka Recall)- Coming when called is a skill everyone wants their puppy and adult dog to know.
 My advice is that you should teach this skill as soon as you get your puppy.
-AND you should teach this as a fun, positive and enjoyable skill.
+When you start, you want to try and make this a fun and enjoyable skill.
 Coming when called should be the best thing ever in the eyes of your puppy!
 PRO TIP: If you have dreams of allowing your dog off-leash, then teach your puppy this skill right away!
-Most owners seem to wait until their dog is 6 months to 1 year old before practicing recall and off-leash skills.
+Most owners seem to wait until their puppy is 6 months to 1 year old before practicing recall and off-leash skills.
 This can be too late for some dogs, so start early!
+Here are two video clips of me practicing recalls with my dogs.
+In the first video, my puppy Quest is learning her recall on a long line to help guide her if she doesn’t respond.
+In the second video, you will see what my adult dog Journey’s off leash recall looks like.
+In both these videos you will notice how playful I am with them and how I reward them for a job well done.

-- Eye Contact- Many puppies need to learn that focusing on their owner is a valuable and rewarding skill.
+- Eye Contact/Auto Check-ins- Many puppies need to learn that focusing on their owner is a valuable and rewarding skill.
 Eye contact teaches the rules of attention.
-Depending on how you teach eye contact (because there are many ways to teach this skill), it can start to lay the foundation for self-imposed impulse control.
+Depending on how you teach eye contact (because there are many ways to teach this skill), it can start to lay the foundation for impulse control and making good decisions.
 We want to teach a puppy that offering eye contact is a good thing.
-You can check out this video on how I like to teach eye contact using The Third Way method.
+You can check out this video on how I like to teach eye contact using The Third Way method by Chris Bach.
+I also like using Suzanne Clothiers Auto Check-in concept which you can watch here.

 - Relaxing/Settling- One thing to get in the habit of is teaching your puppy to relax.
 I personally like doing this on a dog bed with a bone, food puzzle toy or other valuable chew item.
-I like placing the puppy in this space after play time, coming back from a walk or some other stimulating or arousing event, this way the puppy can shift down a couple gears and relax (and maybe even fall asleep).
+I like placing the puppy in this space after play time, coming back from a walk or some other stimulating or arousing event.
+Doing so, helps the puppy learn to settle or shift down a couple gears and relax (and maybe even fall asleep) after something exciting or stimulating.
 As you consistently practice this skill, it will help your puppy get into the habit of relaxing faster.
-Click here to watch this video on this simple concept!
+Take a look at what this looks like.

 Extra’s to Consider:

-Since everyone likes extra things, here is a little list of other things I like doing with puppies while they are young and impressionable.
+Since everyone likes a BONUS, here is a little list of other things I like doing with puppies while they are young and impressionable.

 - Socialization- This is exposing a puppy to his world in a safe and positive manner.
 You can check out our detailed blog and socialization check list by clicking here.